Learn from mistakes before you make them

 Remember that exercise with the peripheral vision?
 It can actually serve as a proxy for building the skill of observing in a less focused way: while observing the world around you, put more of your attention on your peripheral vision than you normally would.
 This will automatically stop you from focusing on a single thing and creates an interesting different quality of awareness.
 Looking back, it’s hard for me to tell what had the most impact on my learning, but I think this definitely made a significant difference.

 What exactly you’re cultivating by doing this is kind of hard to describe.
-You just have to do it several times (and remember to do it in a “lazy”, relaxed sort of way: it’s totally fine if you have no idea how to even go about it.
+You just have to do it several times (and remember to do it in an effortless, relaxed sort of way: it’s totally fine if you have no idea how to even go about it.
 Just experiment a little and don’t worry if you’re not getting it.
 Each time you try, it gets a little more likely that it will click next time), and at some point it will start happening.

 Don’t go expecting something particularly magical or mind-bending, though… this is still a very natural, normal type of state, just not one you might habitually get into or recognize.
 In fact, the same is kind of true for all of mindfulness: I can almost guarantee that you’ve been mindful in the past, but sporadically and not on purpose, most likely without even realizing what you were doing.
 As you get better at this, you might notice some similarities to things you’ve experienced in the past.
 Only one way to find out!